-- If we look at the Earth from space, it is clear to see: the planet is literally covered in water.
-Yet, there is never enough of it and often too much.
+If we look at the Earth from space, it is clear to see: the planet is literally covered in water.
+Yet, there is never enough of it - and often too much.
 In recent decades, water-related disasters have affected increasing numbers of people, animals and businesses.
+We can

-We can make a greater contribution to finding solutions to these problems if we work together better and more often in the Netherlands, too.
-The Dutch water authorities and the Ministries of Foreign Affairs and of Infrastructure and Water Management are therefore joining forces to launch a new international programme.
-The new programme, known as the Blue Deal, will run until 2030. - The Blue Deal has one clear goal: to help 20 million people in 40 catchment areas around the world gain access to clean, sufficient and safe water.
+The Blue Deal has one clear goal: to help 20 million people in 40 catchment areas around the world gain access to clean, sufficient and safe water.
 The focus is on providing help, but also on creating opportunities for businesses and on learning from other countries so as to keep improving our own work in the Netherlands.
 The Blue Deal is setting the bar high.
 To achieve its ambitious goal, the programme will facilitate the establishment of long-term partnerships between water managers in the Netherlands and abroad.
 Together with their local partners, the water authorities will explore what is required to improve water management step by step, and will implement projects.